tc39/proposal-compartments/README.md

     namespace: ^ModuleExportsNamespace,
   };

-type CompartmentConstructorOptions = {
+type LoaderConstructorOptions = {
-  // Every Compartment has a reference to a global environment record that in
+  // Every Loader has a reference to a global environment record that in
   // turn contains a new globalThis object, global contour, and three
-  // specialized intrinsic evaluators: eval, Function, and Compartment instances.
+  // specialized intrinsic evaluators: eval, Function, and Loader instances.
   // The new globalThis object contains a subset of the JavaScript language
   // intrinsics (to be defined in this proposal) and other globals must be
-  // "endowed" to the compartment explicitly with the `globals` option.
+  // "endowed" to the loader explicitly with the `globals` option.
-  // All of these evaluators close over the compartment's global environment
+  // All of these evaluators close over the loader's global environment
   // record such that they evaluate code in that global environment.
-  // When borrowGlobals is false, a the new Compartment gets a new global
+  // When borrowGlobals is false, a the new Loader gets a new global
   // environment record.
-  // When borrowGlobals is true, the new Compartment will have the
+  // When borrowGlobals is true, the new Loader will have the
-  // same global environment record as associated with the Compartment
+  // same global environment record as associated with the Loader
-  // constructor used to construct the compartment.
+  // constructor used to construct the loader.
-  // To borrow the globals of an arbitrary compartment, use that compartment's
+  // To borrow the globals of an arbitrary loader, use that loader's
-  // Compartment constructor, like
+  // Loader constructor, like
-  // new compartment.globalThis.Compartment({ borrowGlobals: true }).
+  // new loader.globalThis.Loader({ borrowGlobals: true }).
   borrowGlobals: boolean,

   // Globals to copy onto this compartment's unique globalThis.